shadowjay1/AqPvP/README.md

 This will effectively reduce the skill/clickiness required for simple melee combat, making melee combat one of the easiest of the classes to master.

+### Launcher

+Currently a golden hoe functions as a potion launcher.
+A potion launcher will charge up (3s charge time) when selected in the hotbar and then can be fired by right-clicking when fully charged.
+The potion launcher will launch splash potions starting from left->right in the hot bar and then from top->bottom left->right in the main inventory.
+Potion launchers can launch splash potions marked "(Launcher-only)"; these potions cannot be normally thrown.

 ### Mage

 The mage will use different wands (blaze rods by default), to cast different spells.
 Spells consume hunger as a resource, and players cannot carry food while having a wand in their inventory.
 Because of this, players who want to cast lots of spells during a fight will need to keep plenty of saturation potions in their combat inventories.